 We will post some photos as we see them come in.
 If you visit the park, send us a shot at box [at] petcoparkinsider.com or on twitter @petcoparksd!

-A pleasant consequence of realigning the fences: the shameful placement of the visitor’s bullpen has been corrected.
+A pleasant consequence of realigning the fences in 2013: the shameful placement of the visitor’s bullpen has been corrected.
 Padres fans no longer need to be embarrassed.